 Part of our plan is to turn Lough Dan into a Scout Eco Park where environmental awareness and education form part of what we do.
 In its very simplest this will revolve around the theme of “pitch and get out” encouraging everyone that comes to Lough Dan to get out into Wild Wicklow and reconnect with nature.
 Laminated maps and route cards for the most popular hike routes are available from the office.

-We have also set up a small replica of Charles Darwin’s cabin on board HMS Beagle as our Eco-base where scouts can learn about all aspects of nature, evolution and how plants and animals adapt in a competitive world, To this we have just added a new 2.5 km interactive nature trail THE TREE MUSEUM which travels around the perimeter of the site and into many of our wonderful habitats.
+We have set up a small replica of Charles Darwin’s cabin on board HMS Beagle as our Eco-base where scouts can learn about all aspects of nature, evolution and how plants and animals adapt in a competitive world, To this we have just added a new 2.5 km interactive nature trail THE TREE MUSEUM which travels around the perimeter of the site and into many of our wonderful habitats.
 In the museum you can construct a variety of bird and bat boxes, learn about solar power, go bird watching, work out the age of trees, and just listen to the pulse of nature.
 Explore biodiversity using your smart phones to photograph nature (the landscape, the wildlife, the sky).
-We have ID keys in the eco-base to help identify flora and fauna.
-We also have a short 2km/1hr “Cat’s Eye” night hike where yo use your torches to follow the post and reflectors (make sure to stop and listen to the wind and to look at the night sky, its pretty good around here).
+We have ID keys in the Eco-base to help identify flora and fauna.
+We also have a short 1 hr “Cat’s Eye” night hike where yo use your torches to follow the post and reflectors (make sure to stop and listen to the wind in the trees and to look at the night sky, its pretty good around here.

-As well as having management strategies for all the habitat types we participate with the local community in the Pure Mile project which encourages proper hedgerow management and works to reduce fly tipping and roadside litter.
-We are also in the process of establishing a wild flower meadow and a 6 hectare Native Woodland on part of the site.
+We have management strategies for all the habitat types and we participate with the local community in the Pure Mile project which encourages proper hedgerow management and works to reduce fly tipping and roadside litter.
+We are also in the process of establishing a wild flower meadow and an 8 hectare Native Woodland on the site.

 LOUGH DAN …..WHERE NATURE & NURTURE MEET